Lartu/ldpl/docs/procedure.md

 ## Parallel Sub-procedures

 !!! info
-    Parallel sub-procedures are currently only available in LDPL 4.5-dev.
+    This feature is currently only available in LDPL 4.5-dev *Groovy Gualicho*.

 Starting from release 4.5 *Groovy Gualicho*, LDPL supports **Parallel Sub-procedures**.
 Parallel sub-procedures are procedures that you can -as the name suggests- run in